graphpaperpress/Sell-Media/readme.txt

 = How do I hide a collection from being listed on archive pages? =

 Click Sell Media -> Collections -> Add New and check the "Hide" option.

+= Payments aren't showing up in Sell Media.
+Why? =

+Please visit the Add Media -> Settings -> Payments page and double check all of your settings.

+If you're still having issues, [check these tips in the PayPal section](https://graphpaperpress.com/docs/sell-media/#paypal).

+= My file is 500MB+ in size but users cannot download the file after purchasing? =

+Check with your hosting provide on your download limits.
+Sell Media does not provide any type of file splitting service.

+We do offer an Amazon S3 extension which offloads to storage of all uploads, which might be useful: [View the extensions](http://graphpaperpress.com/downloads/category/extensions/).

 = How do I increase the maximum upload size in WordPress? =